tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 Default key: Ctrl+Q. This is changeable in the settings.

 This inserts a '>' character and a space which is how you make quoted text in markdown.
-This is to help those unfamiliar with markdown.

 ### Insert image